Paul McGrath (footballer): International career

 McGrath made his debut for the Republic of Ireland in a friendly against Italy on 5 February 1985.

 In November 1989, McGrath was part of the Republic of Ireland team that qualified for the country's first FIFA World Cup.
 The tournament, hosted by Italy, was held in 1990.
 The Republic of Ireland reached the quarter-finals, where they lost 1–0 to the hosts in Rome, with McGrath ever present in the lineups (five matches, 480 minutes played).
 He received the Irish International Player of the Year award in both 1990 and 1991 in recognition of his contributions to the side and captained the team four times in 1992 after the retirement of Mick McCarthy.

 McGrath started in the Republic of Ireland's Euro 92 qualifier against England at Wembley in 1991.

-In the Republic of Ireland's opening game of the 1994 World Cup – a 1–0 win against favourites Italy, thanks to Ray Houghton's early goal – in a perfect example of his commitment to the game, McGrath put up an astonishing defensive performance despite excruciating shoulder problems, including blocking a shot from Roberto Baggio with his face.
+In the Republic of Ireland's opening game of the 1994 World Cup – a 1–0 win against favourites Italy, thanks to Ray Houghton's early goal – McGrath put up an astonishing defensive performance despite suffering through a shoulder injury, including blocking a shot from Roberto Baggio with his face.

-When McGrath announced his retirement on 17 April 1998, he did so as Ireland’s most-capped player and having served as his country's first black captain.
+When McGrath announced his retirement on 17 April 1998, he did so as Ireland's most-capped player and having served as his country's first black captain.

 Style of play and legacy

-Praised frequently for his physicality, tackling, determination and reading of the game, McGrath has been described as one of the greatest centre-backs of the modern era and one of the best defenders in Premier League history.
+Praised frequently for his physicality, tackling, determination and reading of the game, McGrath has been described as one of the greatest centre-backs of the modern era, one of the best defenders in Premier League history and one of Ireland's greatest ever players.
 He was given the nickname "the Black Pearl of Inchicore" while at St Patrick's Athletic, and Manchester United fans dubbed McGrath "the Black Pearl" during his time at the club.
 Aston Villa fans referred to McGrath by the nickname "God"; at Aston Villa games, fans often still chant "Paul McGrath, My Lord", a song for McGrath to the tune of Kumbaya in reference to this nickname.

+In popular culture

+British author Lee Child is a fan of Aston Villa; in his second book in the Jack Reacher series, Die Trying (1998), the naming of the fictional characters, FBI agents Paul "Mack" McGrath and Milosevic are hidden references to players McGrath and Savo Milošević.